Reading time: 13 min.

 tea tree oil shampoo

-8. Aloe Vera shampoo
+8. Aloe vera shampoo

 Well-known for its soothing properties, aloe vera has long been used in cosmetic products.
 When applied to your scalp as a shampoo, aloe vera for hair helps calm itchiness and irritation, removes greasiness, strengthens and repairs the hair strands and contributes to hair growth [19].